z80dev/puff/README.md

 # Huff, in Racket

 Puff is an experimental Huff compiler implemented in Racket.
-It currently supports a small subset of full Huff functionality.

 # Current Status